GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 - postLogoutRedirectUrl: URL to which the RP is requesting that the End-User's User Agent be redirected after a logout has been performed.

 **Request:**
-The client will send a update site registration request to the OP via the oxd server using the required parameters like the following example:

 ```csharp
      public ActionResult UpdateClient(string opHost, int oxdPort, string oxdId, string postLogoutRedirectUrl)